tc/solrsan/README.markdown

 destroy_index_document
 search(params)

+To Search:
+A simple search query:
+Document.search(:q => "hello world")

-Indexing and Searching examples can be seen in test/unit/search_test.rb
+More searching examples can be seen in test/unit/search_test.rb

 ---
 ## Changelog